buildtesters/buildtest/docs/contributing/regression_testing.rst

 buildtest has a suite of unit tests to verify the state of buildtest.
-These tests are located in the top-level directory `tests <https://github.com/buildtesters/buildtest/tree/devel/tests>`_ and tests are run via `pytest <https://docs.pytest.org/en/latest/>`_
+These tests are located in the top-level directory `tests <https://github.com/buildtesters/buildtest/tree/devel/tests>`_ and run via `pytest <https://docs.pytest.org/en/latest/>`_

-In order to run regression tests, you will need ``pytest`` and ``coverage`` installed in your python environment.
-This should be installed when installing buildtest.
+In order to run regression tests, you will need ``pytest`` and ``coverage`` in your python environment.
+This should be available if you installed buildtest and also run `pip install -r docs/requirements.txt` which installs all developer dependencies.

 Writing Unit Tests
 -------------------